Divorce & Property – Dealing With a Property When Separating

-On this page, we will consider some of the methods in which property can be divided up, and various other aspects relating to property and divorce.
+On this page, we will look at your rights to property after separation and also consider some of the methods in which property can be divided up, plus various other aspects relating to divorce and property.

 Dividing property when separating is always difficult and legal advice should always be sought where possible.